dolejska-daniel/riot-api/README.md

 - **Rate limit caching** and limit exceeding prevention - fully automatic.
 - **Call caching** - this enables the library to re-use already fetched data within short timespan - saving time and API rate limit.
+- **StaticData endpoints** - you can work with StaticData endpoints as if they were never deprecated.
-- **StaticData linking** - library can automatically link Static Data related to your request right into the returned object.
+- **StaticData linking** - library can automatically link StaticData related to your request right into the returned object.
 - **Custom callbacks** - you can set custom function which will be called before or after the request is processed.
 - **Object extensions** - you can implement own methods to the fetched API objects itself and enable yourself to use them later to ease of your work.
-- **Interim mode** support, you are going to be able to use the API the same way whether your key is in `interim mode` or not (meaning you won't need to change anything when you jump to production).
 - **CLI supported**!
 You can use the library easily even in PHP CLI mode.
+- **Interim mode** support, you are going to be able to use the API the same way whether your key is in `interim mode` or not (meaning you won't need to change anything when you jump to production).
 - **Objects everywhere**!
 API calls return data in special objects.

 Please, refer mainly to the [wiki pages](https://github.com/dolejska-daniel/riot-api/wiki).